tsdiokno/abl/content/posts/roma-3.md

 ## [Walang Maipagmamalaki](# "Boasting Excluded")

 [^27] Nasaan na ngayon ang pagpmamalaki?
 Wala na.
 Dahil sa anong uri ng kautusan?
 Dahil sa kautusan ng paggawa?
 Hindi.
-Sa katunayan, dahil sa kautusan ng pananampalataya.
+Sa katunayan, dahil sa kautusan ng pagtitiwala.

 [^27]: Where, then, is boasting?
 It is excluded.
 By what kind of law?
 By one of works?
 No, on the contrary, by a law of faith.

-[^28] Dahil malinaw na na ang isang tao ay napapawalang-sala sa pamamagitan ng pananampalataya bukod sa kautusan.
+[^28] Dahil malinaw na na ang isang tao ay napapawalang-sala sa pamamagitan ng pagtitiwala bukod sa kautusan.

 [^28]: For we conclude that a person is justified by faith apart from the works of the law.